esl/MongooseIM/doc/modules/mod_auth_token.md

 * minutes
 * seconds

-Unless defined, the default values for tokens are:
+The default values for tokens are:

-* 1 hour for access token
+* 1 hour for an access token
-* 25 days for refresh token
+* 25 days for a refresh token

 Example configuration from `ejabberd.cfg`, inside `modules` section: